 To build the above datasets, we will use a similar set of sentences but with multiple features.
 And we make sure to annotate such a dataset faster.
 Our annotation platform allows us to label such complex hierarchical datasets with ease and the data processing platform allows us to build the required dataset out of that.

 We will use transfer learning to build a language model on legal contracts.
-Basically what we will do is we will take a pre-trained model, which we will finetune on our legal corpus and create a trained language model on top of the legal data which we can use in our further models to achieve best results.
-This behaves like a machine which has knowledge of legal terms, contracts and clauses, which will further train on specific tasks to perform better.
+Basically what we will do is we will take a pre-trained model, which we will finetune on our legal corpus, and create a trained language model on top of the legal data which we can use in our further models to achieve the best results.
+This behaves like a machine that has knowledge of legal terms, contracts, and clauses, which will further train on specific tasks to perform better.

 The final model we will use to recognize what are the playbooks associated with a particular clause and risk.
 So we will again train on our language model with the dataset we prepared in the data annotation step to recognize the rules associated with a statement.
 This model will help us to tell what are rules prescribed in the playbook for a particular selected clause.